 2) Bandages should also be removed.
-If bandages or other items cannot be removed for medical reasons, she should consult a rabbi.
+If bandages or other items cannot be removed for medical reasons, she should consult a halachic authority.

 3) Because dirt beneath the nails is a chatzitzah, the custom is to cut nails short.

 4) She should remove all makeup.
-If she has permanent makeup, hair dye, or a well-maintained manicure that she is reluctant to remove, she should consult a rabbi.
+Long-term cosmetics without independent substance, such as hair dye or permanent makeup, are not considered a chatzitzah.
+If she has a well-maintained manicure that she is reluctant to remove, she should consult a halachic authority.